Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Preliminaries

-By repeating the compactness argument given in \cite[Section~6]{qlebm}, we see that there exists a sequence $(\delta_k)$ which tends to $0$ as $k \to \infty$ along which the $\delta$-approximations converge and the limiting process satisfies properties which are analogous to the three properties described above.
+By repeating the compactness argument given in \cite[Section~6]{qlebm}, we see that there exists a deterministic sequence $(\delta_k)$ which tends to $0$ as $k \to \infty$ along which the $\delta$-approximations converge weakly and the limiting process satisfies properties which are analogous to the three properties described above.

-We note that it is shown in \cite{qlebm} that if $(x_n)$ is a sequence of points chosen i.i.d.\ from the quantum measure on a $\sqrt{8/3}$-LQG sphere, then the joint law of the hitting times of the $(x_n)$ by the subsequentially limiting $\QLE(8/3,0)$ does not depend on the choice of sequence $(\delta_k)$.
-Since the law of a $\sqrt{8/3}$-quantum cone in a fixed neighborhood of $0$ is mutually absolutely continuous with respect to that of a $\sqrt{8/3}$-LQG sphere (provided we choose the same embedding for both), it follows that the same is also true for $\QLE(8/3,0)$ on a $\sqrt{8/3}$-quantum cone.
+We note that it is shown in \cite{qlebm} that if $(x_n)$ is a sequence of points chosen i.i.d.\ from the quantum measure on a $\sqrt{8/3}$-LQG sphere, then the joint law of the hitting times of the $(x_n)$ by the subsequentially limiting $\QLE(8/3,0)$ does not depend on the choice of sequence $(\delta_k)$ and is a.s.\ determined by the underlying quantum surface.
+Fix $R > 0$.
+Suppose that we apply the map $\log(z)$ from $\C$ to $\cyl$ so that $0$ is taken to $-\infty$ and then we take the horizontal translation so that the projection of the field onto $\CH_1(\cyl)$ first hits $R$ at $u=0$.
+Then the law of the restriction of the field to $\cyl_-$ is the same as the corresponding law for a quantum sphere parameterized by $\cyl$ sampled from $\CM_\bes$ conditioned on the projection onto $\CH_1(\cyl)$ exceeding $R$ and with the horizontal translation taken in the same way.
+Since $R > 0$ was arbitrary, it therefore follows that the same is also true for $\QLE(8/3,0)$ on a $\sqrt{8/3}$-quantum cone.
 This alone does not imply that the $\delta$-approximations to $\QLE(8/3,0)$ converge as $\delta \to 0$ (in other words, it is not necessary to pass along a sequence of positive numbers $(\delta_k)$ which tend to $0$ as $k \to \infty$) because these hitting times may not determine the law of the process itself.
 This, however, will be a consequence of the continuity results established in the present article.
+It will also be a consequence of the present article that one has convergence in probability because we will show that the $\QLE(8/3,0)$ is a.s.\ determined by the underlying field.

 In the case of a whole-plane $\SLE_6$ exploration of a $\sqrt{8/3}$-quantum cone, we know from \cite[Corollary~12.2]{dms2014mating} that the boundary length of the outer boundary evolves as a $3/2$-stable L\'evy process with only downward jumps conditioned to be non-negative.
 The compactness argument of \cite[Section~6]{qlebm} also implies that the subsequentially limiting $\QLE(8/3,0)$ with the quantum natural time parameterization has the same property.